Route 8 Reconstruction Project

-The project includes concrete patching and paving from Melvin Road the Georgetown Road (Route 3003), milling and paving from Georgetown Road to the Dennison Run Road Overpass, and roadway reconstruction from Dennison Run Road Overpass to Polk Cutoff Road, as well as repairs to Old Route 8 (Route 3013).
-Work will also include bridge rehabilitation, drainage repairs, guiderail replacement and signing replacements.
+Work will include concrete patching and paving from Melvin Road to Georgetown Road (Route 3003), milling and paving from Georgetown Road to the Dennison Run Road Overpass, and breaking the existing concrete to create a base for a new asphalt overlay from Dennison Run Road Overpass to Polk Cutoff Road, as well as repairs to Old Route 8 (Route 3013).
+Work will also include rehabilitation work to seven structures, drainage repairs, guiderail replacement and signing replacements.

-Construction will be completed in phases, which will require detours.
-The proposed detours include the following:
+Construction along Route 8 will be completed in phases, which will require detours.

-- Phase 2 – All northbound and southbound traffic will be detoured from Route 8 at the southern portion of the work area.
+Phase 4 – In the final phase of the project, all northbound and southbound traffic will be detoured from Route 8 at the southern portion of the work area.
+Rehabilitation work will be done to the bridge over Georgetown Road, including roadway approaches, deck surfacing, and barrier repairs.
 The proposed detour route, which is 1.7 miles long, will use Old Route 8 and Georgetown Road.
 It is expected to be in place for two weeks.

 During the winter months in between phases 2 and phase 3, traffic on Route 8 will return to its normal pattern.